-Welcome to OpenVox – Local Voice AI Transform text into natural speech with 300+ premium AI voices, plus OmniVoice coverage across 600+ languages, completely private and offline on your Mac.
+Welcome to OpenVox – Local Voice AI Transform text into natural speech with 300+ premium AI voices, plus OmniVoice coverage across 600+ languages, completely private and offline on your device.

 Quick Start (5 Minutes)